dc4eu/educational-pilot/README.md

 For new users, we recommend starting with:

 1. Review the [Sectorial Rulebook](./sectorial-rulebook/) to understand the framework principles
+2. Learn about the [eIDAS Scenarios](./ebsi-scenarios.md) to understand the trust models
+3. Explore the [Authorisation Model](./authorisation-model.md) to understand how trust chains work
-2. Explore the [Toolkits](./toolkits/) section for implementation guidance
+4. Explore the [Toolkits](./toolkits/) section for implementation guidance
-3. Check the [Compliance](./compliance/) requirements for interoperability information
+5. Check the [Compliance](./compliance/) requirements for interoperability information

 ## Projects Using This Framework